 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-In review, Investigate Russia often publishes factual information that utilizes minimally loaded words in their headlines and articles such as: “Manafort Flight Records Raise Suspicion.“ There is a left-center bias in story selection that is properly sourced to credible media such as: Reuters, The New York Times, ABC News, Fortune and MSN.
+In review, Investigate Russia often publishes factual information that utilizes minimally loaded words in their headlines and articles, such as: “Manafort Flight Records Raise Suspicion.“ There is a left-center bias in story selection that is properly sourced to credible media such as Reuters, The New York Times, ABC News, Fortune, and MSN.
 However, they also use factually mixed sources such as Yahoo News and The Hill, but these are vetted and factual in content.